860 Second St

 January: New Order releases first single "Ceremony" b/w "In a Lonely Place," produced by Martin Hannett

-The Punts featuring singer/songwriter Bonnie Hayes release single “Shelly’s Boyfriend,” San Francisco
+San Francisco: The Punts featuring singer/songwriter Bonnie Hayes release single “Shelly’s Boyfriend"

-25 April: Silvertone play the On Broadway, San Francisco featuring singer/songwriter Chris Isaak, Jimmy Wilsey on lead guitar, the Stench Brothers on rhythm
+25 April: San Francisco: Silvertone play the On Broadway, featuring singer/songwriter Chris Isaak, James Calvin Wilsey (formerly of the Avengers) on lead guitar, the Stench Brothers on rhythm

-8 May: Johnny Thunders & the Heartbreakers play the Stone, San Francisco
+8 May: San Francisco: Johnny Thunders & the Heartbreakers play the Stone

-29 July: Bill Nelson plays The Stone, San Francisco
+29 July: San Francisco: Bill Nelson plays The Stone

 15 August: The Pretenders release their second album, Pretenders II, produced by Chris Thomas